 D = 8’11½”

-Whether Steinway’s model designations were a cryptic clue to their size or were just a happy accident, these letter designations and their relation to models of increasing size led to the often-repeated joke in the piano industry that the models S, M, L, B, & D stood for “Small, Medium, Large, Big, and Damn Big”.
+Whether Steinway’s model designations were a cryptic clue to their size or were just a happy accident, these letter designations and their relation to models of increasing size led to the oft-repeated joke in the piano industry that the models S, M, L, B, & D stood for “Small, Medium, Large, Big, and Damn Big”.
 Of course, this joke only worked from 1942 to 2005 when Steinway offered only these 5 grand piano models.
-The joke doesn’t work at other times in Steinway’s history when the Models A, C, and O were offered in addition to, or instead of the above models.
+The joke doesn’t work at other times in Steinway’s history when the models A, C, and O were offered in addition to, or instead of the above models.
 Still, it’s an interesting coincidence, if indeed it is a coincidence at all.

-However, other piano manufacturers very clearly and intentionally have encoded information into their piano model designations that are meant to easily identify a piano’s type and size, that is, if you know what to look for.
+However, other piano manufacturers very clearly and intentionally have encoded information into their piano model designations that are meant to identify a piano’s type and size, that is, if you know what to look for.
 Two good examples from which to segue from Steinway would be Steinway’s two subsidiary lines, the Boston (made in Japan by Kawai) and the Essex (made in China by Pearl River).
-Even though their parent company is Steinway, an American manufacturer, their model designations follow the example of many Asian manufacturers.
+Even though their parent company is Steinway, an American manufacturer, their model designations follow the pattern of many Asian manufacturers.
 Many Asian piano manufacturers use model designations that include 2 or 3 letters, a hyphen, and 2 or 3 numbers (e.g., ABC-123).
 Usually, the letters indicate the piano’s type, while the numbers indicate its size in centimeters.

 (It should be mentioned that a piano’s size is always measured in the direction in which the strings are strung; top to bottom for uprights and front to back for grands)